-The company earns revenue from the provision of services relating to Revenue from a contract to provide services is recognised by the following means:
+The Company earns revenue from the provision of services relating to Revenue from a contract to provide services is recognised by the following means:

-- Distribution use of system income is recognised on a per GWh basis; - Customer contributions for connections are amortised over the life of the corresponding asset; - Meter asset provision are recognised over time; - Intercompany recharges for services provided are based on costs incurred; and - Other revenue includes assessment and design fees and disconnections from the network, these are recognised by reference to the proportion of total costs of providing the service.
+- Distribution use of system income is primarily recognised on a per unit (volumetric i.e. kWh and capacity i.e. kVA) and fixed (per 'customer' per day) basis; - Customer contributions for connections are amortised over the life of the corresponding asset; - Meter asset provision are recognised over time; - Intercompany recharges for services provided are based on costs incurred; and - Other revenue includes assessment and design fees and disconnections from the network, these are recognised by reference to the proportion of total costs of providing the service.